itdesign/kubernetes-workshop/docs/tutorial/00-get-started/03-access-cluster.md

 ---
-title: Cluster Access
+title: Access your Cluster
 parent: Get Started
 ---

-# Access your cluster
+# Access your Cluster

 During the tutorial we are going to access the cluster via HTTP.